andybega/icews/README.md

 Usage
 -----

-**tl;dr**: get a SQLite database with the current events on DVN with this code; otherwise read below for more details.
+**tl;dr**: get a SQLite database with the current events on Dataverse with this code; otherwise read below for more details.

 ``` r
 library("icews")